BrendanMolloy/milestone4/README.md

 ![](https://brendans-lootify.s3-eu-west-1.amazonaws.com/media/images/Wireframe+-+All+Products.png)

+##### All Products
-Using Materialize panels, and bootstrap flexbox,
+Using Materialize panels and bootstrap flexbox,
 I've created clean and consistent layout to display the products available on the site.<br>
 Clicking on either the product's image or name will direct the user to another page with further detail for that product.<br>
 However, they can equally add the desired quantity of that product to their cart from the products page.

 ![](https://brendans-lootify.s3-eu-west-1.amazonaws.com/media/images/Wireframe+-+Product+detail.png)

+##### Product Detail
-Again, taing advantage of the bootstrap flexbox, I've created a layout that re-sizes itself to fit different displays.
+Again, taking advantage of the bootstrap flexbox, I've created a layout that re-sizes itself to fit different displays.
 For viewports of a small size or larger, the product's image takes up a large portion of the screen, while the text and form elements accompany it to its side.
 The comment section then features at the bottom,